Languages, Literatures and Cultures

 Laurea in Lettere (M.A. equivalent) in Archaeology and History of Greek and Roman Art, Università di Firenze, 1993

-Professor Zaccagnino is the sole author of three books on topics of Greek archaeology and on the collections of ancient bronzes of the Medici and Lorena in Florence, and and the co-author of two, as well as numerous articles on Greek, Etruscan and Roman civilisations.
+Professor Zaccagnino is the sole author of three books on topics of Greek archaeology and on the collections of ancient bronzes of the Medici and Lorena in Florence, and the co-author of two books, as well as numerous articles on Greek, Etruscan and Roman civilisations.
 She has been teaching Italian language acquisition courses and courses on Italian literature since 2007.